-The goal was to create a competitive advantage for a startup airline new to the airline industry, by identifying the existing problems faced by users in the booking journey for short haul European flights, and finding solutions to make a more joyful experience.
+The goal was to create a competitive advantage for a startup airline by identifying the existing problems faced by users in the booking journey for short haul European flights, and finding solutions for a more positive experience.

 The UX design process

-The process began with research to gain a full understanding of the scenario, followed by analysis to define the problem.
-This would then help to form a hypothesis for a solution; that could be designed, prototyped and tested.
+The process started with thorough research to fully understand the scenario, followed by an analysis to clearly define the problem.
+This approach helped in forming a hypothesis for a solution, which could then be designed, prototyped, and tested.

 Research methodologies